Psychologist Residency

 EXTEND YOUR EDUCATION & EXPERIENCE

-Eugene Center for Anxiety and Stress’ (ECAS) postdoctoral residency is designed for those seeking careers in clinical practice settings and is guided by the scientist-practitioner model.
+Eugene Center for Anxiety and Stress’ (ECAS) psychologist residency is designed for those seeking careers in clinical practice settings and is guided by the scientist-practitioner model.

 Program Details